 The first time we visited this magical land, we were lucky enough to visit Pandora World of Avatar only four days after opening.
-Our initial look forever colored our experience and we are now avid Pandora fans.
-Since the reviews, photos, and videos have spread out across our social media channels, I am placing all of our information regarding Pandora World, of Avatar within one place.
+Our initial look forever colored our experience, and we are now avid Pandora fans.
+Since the reviews, photos, and videos have spread out across our social media channels, I am placing all of our information regarding Pandora World of Avatar reviews within one place.

-Pandora is breathtaking and Disney did a wonderful job.
-When you consider that this area used to be a fairly useless Camp Minnie-Mickey, you can appreciate how far it has come.
-Camp Minnie-Mickey was an afterthought placed in Animal Kingdom for opening day to increase the amount of attractions.
-The Camp held space to allow the Phase 2 building of the Beastly Kingdom which never came to be.
-Beastly Kingdom is a rabbit hole that we could fall down all day- but if you want proof that it was supposed to exist, look at the symbol for Animal Kingdom.
+The Camp held space to allow the Phase 2 building of the Beastly Kingdom, which never came to be.
+The Beastly Kingdom is a rabbit hole that we could fall down all day- but if you want proof that it was supposed to exist, look at the symbol for Animal Kingdom.
 There is a dragon in it to this day.

 This video is a total cheese-fest, but we had an absolute blast.